 The bottom line is this – most people who are upset with Ed Magedson feel that way because they think Ed is legally (or morally) responsible for the accuracy of complaints posted on the Ripoff Report.
 A lot of people who have had allegedly false complaints posted about them or their business feel a need to blame Ed for not “investigating” the report first, or for not removing it when asked.

 Anyone who has spent even five minutes researching Ripoff Report’s legal background knows the standard response – despite many lawsuits against it, Ripoff Report has never lost a case.
 It has never lost because courts have consistently determined that Ed and the Ripoff Report are not legally responsible for the accuracy of statements posted by users of the site.
 Sorry, but that’s the law.
 Ripoff Report has collected Millions of dollars from both Plaintiff’s and their Attorneys who have sued.

 Okay, but just because a court ruled one way in the past doesn’t mean that a different court can’t reach a different conclusion in the future, right?
 Laws can always be changed to address new media and new situations.
 Has the time come to consider changing the law to make Ripoff Report responsible for everything that’s posted on the site?

-Of course, with 500 million users, Facebook cannot and does not screen every posting on the site for accuracy.
+Of course, with over a billion users, Facebook cannot and does not screen every posting on the site for accuracy.
 In fact, anyone can anonymously create a free Facebook account in a matter of minutes and using that account they can say anything they want, 24 hours a day, visible to anyone with a computer anywhere on Earth.
 Although, in recent years Facebook is making a good effort to make improvements as does Ripoff Report.